project-khronos/Code-of-conduct/README.md

-How to communicate:
+# How to communicate:
-	Slack
+* Slack
-	Text message
+* Text message
-	Big decisions made face to face
+* Big decisions made face to face

+# Other goals:
 Maintain positivity within the group.
 If someone is having an issue please communicate it with the group.
 Talk about productivity issues.
 Plan to do something producitive daily (even just a conversation not neccesarily getting work done.)